jekil/awesome-hacking/Readme.rst

 - `Androguard <https://github.com/androguard/androguard/>`_ - Reverse engineering, Malware and goodware analysis of Android applications.
 - `Cuckoo Sandbox <http://www.cuckoosandbox.org>`_ - An automated dynamic malware analysis system.
 - `Jsunpack-n <https://github.com/urule99/jsunpack-n>`_ - Emulates browser functionality when visiting a URL.
+- `Malzilla <http://malzilla.sourceforge.net>`_ - Web pages that contain exploits often use a series of redirects and obfuscated code to make it more difficult for somebody to follow.
+MalZilla is a useful program for use in exploring malicious pages.
+It allows you to choose your own user agent and referrer, and has the ability to use proxies.
+It shows you the full source of webpages and all the HTTP headers.
+It gives you various decoders to try and deobfuscate javascript aswell.
 - `PyEMU <https://code.google.com/archive/p/pyemu/>`_ - Fully scriptable IA-32 emulator, useful for malware analysis.

 Honeypot